d-stephenson/d-stephenson.github.io/_posts/2022-02-28-journal-one-syd701.md

 > "Why is programming fun?"

-I might have started with
+I might have started with:

 > "Is programming fun?"